 The CDE oversaw the process for developing the criteria for awarding the SSCE.
-Per California Education Code Section 51470(a), “On or before January 1, 2020, the Superintendent shall recommend to the state board criteria for awarding a State Seal of Civic Engagement to pupils…In developing criteria for the State Seal of Civic Engagement, the Superintendent shall incorporate the Six Proven Practices for Effective Civic Learning, and any and all other best practices for civic learning and engagement.
-In developing criteria for the State Seal of Civic Engagement, the Superintendent shall also consult with a diverse group of credentialed, current, classroom teachers who teach the subject of history-social science, including government, in secondary schools.”Information and updates concerning the development of the SSCE criteria are provided in the following links:
+Per California Education Code Section 51470(a), “In developing criteria for the State Seal of Civic Engagement, the Superintendent shall incorporate the Six Proven Practices for Effective Civic Learning, and any and all other best practices for civic learning and engagement.
+In developing criteria for the State Seal of Civic Engagement, the Superintendent shall also consult with a diverse group of credentialed, current, classroom teachers who teach the subject of history-social science, including government, in secondary schools.”The following links provide information relating to the development of the SSCE criteria:

-- Schedule of Significant Events for the SSCE criteria development
+- Schedule of Significant Events

 - Six Proven Practices of Civic Education (PDF)